soitgoes511/soitgoes511.github.io/_posts/2022-12-05-remote_work.markdown

 ### In the beginning

-When the stay-at-home orders were initially issued, my employer was deemed an essential entity and therfore continued to operate 24 hours a day, 7 days a week.
+When the stay-at-home orders were initially issued, my employer was deemed an essential entity and therefore continued to operate 24 hours a day, 7 days a week.
 My son was about to be born and I was fortunate to be provided with paternity leave as a father.
 Of course I took every bit of the time off and then some.
 Most of my time off was to help my wife with the kids (especially my son who seemed to not sleep) but I also did